jgorset/custodian/README.md

     end

-You can load your own samplers with the `--samplers` option:
+You can load additional samplers with the `--samplers` option:

     $ custodian start --samplers=~/.custodian/samplers

 ### Clients

-Unless you're crazy about JSON, you'll probably want to consume Custodian's API with a *client*.
-Unfortunately, there are no clients for Custodian yet — you should make one!
+Unless you're crazy about JSON, you'll want to consume Custodian's API with a *client*.
+Unfortunately, there are no clients for Custodian yet.
+You should make one!